 International Max Planck Research School for Infectious Diseases and Immunity

-The IMPRS-IDI sets out to support the next generation of researchers in addressing these challenges.
+The IMPRS-IDI sets out to train and support the next generation of researchers in addressing these important challenges.
 In their projects, the IMPRS-IDI doctoral students aim to explain the genetic, biochemical and organismal basis of infections and immune reactions.
-The projects are in the areas of pathogenity mechanisms, pathogen-host interactions, pathogen-host co-evolution, chronic inflammation, autoimmune diseases, development and differentiation of immune cells.
+The projects are in the areas of pathogenicity mechanisms, pathogen-host interactions, pathogen-host co-evolution, chronic inflammation, autoimmune diseases, development and differentiation of immune cells.

 An excellent network

 Our graduate program is part of a wider network of graduate schools in the areas of infectious diseases, (chronic) inflammation und immunity that collaborate under the umbrella “ZIBI Graduate School Berlin”.
 This strong and actively cooperating community provides a truly interdisciplinary framework for the doctoral students.
-To foster scientific exchange and to expose the students to a wide variety of research fields, we organize joint events – including a monthly “Students´ Day” or the annual ZIBI retreat.
-On top of this, the doctoral students form a great community from which exciting ideas and activities emerge.
+To foster scientific exchange and to expose the students to a wide variety of research fields, we organize joint events – including a monthly “Students´ Day” and an annual ZIBI retreat.
+On top of this, the doctoral students form a large and diverse community from which exciting ideas and activities emerge.
 A highlight is the yearly Science-Ethics-Politics-Day, a symposium on the interfaces of science and society, organized by students for students.

 The IMPRS-IDI was founded in 2006 as a joint initiative of the Max Planck Institute for Infection Biology and Humboldt-Universität zu Berlin (HU).
 Our members are affiliated with several internationally leading research institutions in Berlin, including the Freie Universität Berlin mainly the Veterinary Medicine, the Charité – Universitätsmedizin Berlin, the German Rheumatology Research Center (DRFZ), the Robert Koch Institute, and the Leibniz-Institute for Zoo and Wildlife Research.